 - User Browser: 50KB?
 Ok I'll wait for it… waiting, waiting… great, it’s loaded.

 As you can imagine this is a simplistic view of what's happening, but if you want you can use the Chrome Dev tools which we described above to monitor exactly what is going in.

 It works, and you get your file.
-This process happens over and over again, until you get all the files which make up the URL you requested.
+This process happens over and over again until you get all the files that make up the URL you requested.

 But although the system works, sending 50KB of text is not very efficient.
 Keep in mind that this process happens several times, probably hundreds of times for each page you visit.
 And while 50KB may not sound like much, the cumulative effect of sending all the different files starts to build up.
 (Note that protocols such as HTTP/2 have significantly improved this process)

 Truth be told, most texts such as HTML, CSS and JS files in a website are inefficient in their nature because they are human-readable and made for consumption for both humans and machines - but they are not lean or efficient at all in their raw form.

 So what can we do to make this process better?
 Zip it, of course!
 Zipping essentially is the process of encoding the file such that it makes the text to send smaller, without losing any of the information it contains.

 And by sending a compressed version of the files we need to send, we're saving on both bandwidth and download time.
 The browser then unzips or decompresses the file and displays it to the user, who is happier, because the page is loading quickly.

 Let's have a look at what the new conversation between the web server looks like:

 - User Browser: Hey, can I GET the file index.html?
 I’d be happy to use a compressed version if you have one